julia-actions/setup-julia/README.md

   - uses: julia-actions/setup-julia@v1      # major version tag
   - uses: julia-actions/setup-julia@v0.1.0  # specific version tag
 ```

-## Future plans & ideas

-In no particular order:

-* Check if a cached version of Julia is available instead of installing it everytime CI runs ([waiting on GitHub to add proper caching](https://twitter.com/natfriedman/status/1164210683979812869))
-* Add CI script that checks if tags have been updated on release.
-* Hash and signature checks.

 ## Licence info
 Parts of this software have been derived from the `setup-go` [action](https://github.com/actions/setup-go) and the [TypeScript Action Template](https://github.com/actions/typescript-action), both released by GitHub under the MIT licence.